The Verge: Podcasts

 The Verge broadcasts a live weekly podcast, The Vergecast.
 The inaugural episode was November 4, 2011.
 It included a video stream of the hosts.
 A second weekly podcast was introduced on November 8, 2011.
 Unlike The Vergecast, The Verge Mobile Show was primarily focused on mobile phones.
 The Verge also launched the weekly podcast Ctrl-Walt-Delete, hosted by Walt Mossberg, in September 2015.
 The Verge's What's Tech podcast was named among iTunes's best of 2015.
 The podcast Why'd You Push That Button?, launched in 2017 and co-hosted by Ashley Carman and Kaitlyn Tiffany, received a Podcast Award in the "This Week in Tech Technology Category" in 2018.

-Editor-in-chief Nilay Patel hosts an interview podcast called Decoder.
+Editor-in-chief Nilay Patel hosts a weekly interview podcast called Decoder.
+On February 8, 2024, Patel announced Decoder would now do two episodes per week.

 Video content

 On The Verge

 On August 6, 2011, in an interview with the firm Edelman, The Verge co-founder Marty Moe announced it was launching The Verge Show, a web television series.
 After its launch, the show was named On The Verge.
 The first episode was recorded on Monday, November 14, 2011, with guest Matias Duarte.
 The show is a technology news entertainment show, and its format is similar to that of a late-night talk show, but it is broadcast over the Internet, not on television.
 The show's first episode was released on November 15, 2011.

 Ten episodes of On The Verge were broadcast, with the most recent episode going out on November 10, 2012.
 On May 24, 2013, it was announced that the show would return under a new weekly format, alongside a new logo and theme tune.